 The best time to scuba dive in the Maldives is from January to March, in the driest part of the dry season.
 The seas are at their calmest, providing crystal-clear waters with extremely good visibility.
 The months before and after this period are still generally good, but your chances of seeing a whale shark are lower.

-The rough seas created by the wet season stirs up nutrients from the sea floor and creates a lot of plankton.
+The rough seas created by the wet season stirs up nutrients from the seafloor and creates a lot of plankton.
 While this dramatically reduces visibility, it also attracts mantas and whale sharks.
-This means that this period can be especially good for specific Maldives liveaboard diving routes.
+This means that this period can be especially good for specific LOB diving itineraries in the Maldives.
 However, May to November is still widely considered to be the low season for diving in the Maldives.

 North Malé - Baa - Raa Atolls: This itinerary is also a good one for the winter months, but can also also make for a memorable experience during the wet season.
 It visits some of the best places to witness the migration of mantas and whale sharks, with Hanifaru Bay on Baa Atoll being the real highlight.

 Haa Alifu Atoll: This is the northernmost atoll in the Maldives and is well-known for providing great opportunities for spotting mantas at practically every dive site, especially from September to October.
 There are, however, only a few Maldives liveaboards that operate in this atoll.

 Deep South Atolls: This part of the Maldives is one of the most interesting for divers, especially those who have come to see sharks.
 Whale sharks can be found at Gaafu Atoll, and thresher sharks, white-tip sharks, and tiger sharks can be found at Foahmulah Island.
 The only time when Maldives liveaboards operate here is mid-January to mid-March.